hkawaji/CREate/README.md

+# CREate

-# CREate: Cis-Regulatory Elements identification based on Architecture of Transcription initiation Events
+__Identification of Cis-Regulatory Elements based on Architecture of Transcription initiation Events__

 Cis-regulatory elements, in particular promoters and enhancers, has a feature of being transcribed.
-The architecture of their transcription is predominantly divergent, sometime unidirectional, but not convergent.
+The architecture of such transcription is predominantly divergent, sometime unidirectional, but not convergent.
 Based on CAGE (Cap Analysis of Gene Expression) profiles, _CREate.sh_ identifies genomic regions with non-convergent transcription, as cis-regulatory elements.